cosmosgame/save-the-world/content/growing-up/_index.md

 Spiral Dynamics can provide this shared story.
 Although it was originally conceived as a scientific theory I think it is better seen as an explaining story.
 A story that helps us make sense of things.

 In the first sub-section I am going to introduce the theory and then tell the story.
-In the next sub-section I am show how to put it to practical use.
+In the next sub-section I offer some thoughts on how to put it to practical use.